aws-samples/aws-refactoring-to-serverless/implementation/orchestration-to-choreography/README.md

 2. Next, we can perform the Step Functions State Machine:
     - Go to the AWS Console and then to Step Functions
-    - Click on the LoanBroker State Machine
+    - Click on the 'LoanBroker' State Machine
     - Click the Start Execution button and enter this input: `{"SSN": "123-45-6789", "Amount": 400000, "Term": 30 }`
     - After a few seconds, all the states should turn green.
     - Click on the Map state, and choose "View Map state overview", in the "Output" tab, you should be able to see the bank offers.